matt-kukla/ltl/README.md

 # LTL
-A simple linear temporal logic system implemented in OCaml.
+A linear temporal logic system implemented in OCaml.

 # License
 GNU GPL v2 - see [LICENSE](LICENSE) for details.